kj-ninja/oddaj-rzeczy/README.md

 ## Features

-The application consists of a responsive landing page with features like pagination, forms, login/register validation also authentication handle by `Firebase`.
+The application consists of a responsive landing page with features like pagination, forms, login/register validation also authentication handled by `Firebase`.

 ## Technologies